yupidevs/yupi/docs/source/getting_started/getting_started.rst

 Generating artificial Trajectory objects
 ++++++++++++++++++++++++++++++++++++++++

-If you want to generate Trajectory objects based on some statistical constrains, you can use a Generator to construct a list of Trajectory objects:
+If you want to generate :py:class:`~yupi.Trajectory` objects based on some statistical constrains, you can use a Generator to construct a list of :py:class:`~yupi.Trajectory` objects:

 .. code-block:: python